hudson-and-thames/mlfinlab/docs/source/portfolio_optimisation/theory_implied_correlation.rst

   - Distance between the elements

-  - Number of atoms (simple elements from portfolio and not clusters) inside
+  - Number of atoms (simple elements from the portfolio and not clusters) inside

  - A linkage object is transformed to reflect the previously created clusters.

  - A transformed local linkage object is added to the global linkage object

- - Distance matrix is adjusted to the newly created clusters - elements that are now in the new clusters are replaced by the clusters in the distance matrix.
-The distance from the new clusters to the rest of elements in the distance matrix is calculated as weighted average of distances of two elements in a cluster to the other elements.
+ - The distance matrix is adjusted to the newly created clusters - elements that are now in the new clusters are replaced by the clusters in the distance matrix.
+The distance from the new clusters to the rest of the elements in the distance matrix is calculated as weighted a average of distances of two elements in a cluster to the other elements.
 The weight is the number of atoms in an element.
 So, the formula is:

  .. math::
     DistanceCluster = \frac{Distance_1 * NumAtoms_1 + Distance_2 * NumAtoms_2}{NumAtoms_1 + NumAtoms_2}

  - The linkage object, representing a dendrogram of all elements in a portfolio is the result of the first step of the algorithm.
 It sequentially clusters two elements together, while measuring how closely together the two elements are, until all elements are subsumed within the same cluster.

-2. On the second step, a correlation matrix is derived from the linkage object.
+2. In the second step, a correlation matrix is derived from the linkage object.

- - One by one clusters (each represented by a link in the linkage object) are decomposed to lists of atoms contained in each of the two elements of the cluster.
+ - One by one, the clusters (each represented by a link in the linkage object) are decomposed to lists of atoms contained in each of the two elements of the cluster.

  - The elements on the main diagonal of the resulting correlation matrix are set to 1s.
 The off-diagonal correlations between the variables are computed as:

  .. math::
     \rho_{i,j} = 1 - 2 * d_{i,j}^{2}

-3. On the third step, the correlation matrix is de-noised.
+3. In the third step, the correlation matrix is de-noised.

  - The eigenvalues and eigenvectors of the correlation matrix are calculated.